Baltimore, County Cork

 Although the name Baltimore is an anglicisation of the Irish Baile an Tí Mhóir meaning "town of the big house", the Irish-language name for Baltimore is that of the O'Driscoll castle, Dún na Séad or Dunashad ("fort of the jewels").
 The restored castle is open to the public and overlooks the town.

-In ancient times, Dunashad was considered a sanctuary for druids and the place name is associated with Bealtaine.
+In ancient times, Dunashad was considered a sanctuary for druids and the place name is associated in Irish mythology with the feast of Bealtaine.